-VICaP coordinates and collaborates with the Easter Seals Blake Foundation and drops off and picks up Neighbors at the designated transfer point for medical appointments and appointments and appointments and collaborates with the Easter Seals Blake Foundation and drops off and picks up Neighbors at the designated transfer point for medical appointments.
+VICaP coordinates and collaborates with the Easter Seals Blake Foundation and drops off and picks up Neighbors at the designated transfer point for medical appointments.
+Safford That there area.

-Contact: 520.459.8146
+Contact: 520.459.8146 www.vicapsv.org

-www.vicapsv.org

 Primary Service Area: Palominas, Hereford, Sierra Vista, Huachuca City, Whetstone, Bisbee, Douglass, Benson, and Willcox